Everyone likes a baked potato, that’s a fact. But what if I told you that there was another way of cooking potatoes that is even better?

 You would call me crazy, right?
 Well, I’m afraid that I am going to have to pull the crazy card on you here.

-I have recently been put on this double smoked potatoes recipe.
+I have recently tried this double smoked potatoes recipe.
 It is one of the most addictive ways to eat potatoes.
 They are a great side to have with smoked brisket, ribs, smoked duck or even just by themselves!

 I’m sorry in advance for giving you this recipe, you will be carb loading until the cows come home with these ones!